mautic/developer-documentation-new/docs/design/labelling.rst

 Reset
 ^^^^^

 Reverts values back to their last saved state.
-The last saved state includes the values stored the last time the user clicked Apply.
-Does not close the dialog or window.
+The last saved state includes the values stored the last time the User clicked Apply.
+Doesn't close the dialog or window.

 Compare Cancel, Restore, Restore defaults, and Undo.